whq552800/202602/README.md

 # 202602
-code analysis for structural LRI
+Code for long-term structural analysis of environmental contributions to global LRI burden (1990–2019)